Encyclopædia Britannica: Staff

 Paul T. Armstrong remains the longest working employee of Encyclopædia Britannica.
 He began his career there in 1934, eventually earning the positions of treasurer, vice president, and chief financial officer in his 58 years with the company, before retiring in 1992.

 The 2007 editorial staff of the Britannica included five Senior Editors and nine Associate Editors, supervised by Dale Hoiberg and four others.
 The editorial staff helped to write the articles of the Micropædia and some sections of the Macropædia.

 Editorial advisors

-The Britannica has an editorial board of advisors, which includes 12 distinguished scholars: non-fiction author Nicholas Carr, religion scholar Wendy Doniger, political economist Benjamin M. Friedman, Council on Foreign Relations President Emeritus Leslie H. Gelb, computer scientist David Gelernter, Physics Nobel laureate Murray Gell-Mann, Carnegie Corporation of New York President Vartan Gregorian, philosopher Thomas Nagel, cognitive scientist Donald Norman, musicologist Don Michael Randel, Stewart Sutherland, Baron Sutherland of Houndwood, President of the Royal Society of Edinburgh, and cultural anthropologist Michael Wesch.
+As of 2012, Britannica had an editorial board of advisors, which included a number of distinguished figures, primarily scholars from a variety of disciplines.

 The Propædia and its Outline of Knowledge were produced by dozens of editorial advisors under the direction of Mortimer J. Adler.
 Roughly half of these advisors have since died, including some of the Outline's chief architects – Rene Dubos (d.
 1982), Loren Eiseley (d.
 1977), Harold D. Lasswell (d.
 1978), Mark Van Doren (d.
 1972), Peter Ritchie Calder (d.
 1982) and Mortimer J. Adler (d.
 2001).
 The Propædia also lists just under 4,000 advisors who were consulted for the unsigned Micropædia articles.